- Video Tutorials

 For tasks with a date or time you can also set the duration which will be reflected in the event length on Google Calendar.

-Drag the slider to choose the duration.
+Choose the duration from the menu or type in a custom duration.
 Tasks with times can be as short as 5 minutes.
 Tasks with only a date must be 1 day or longer.

 Set a Reminder for a Task

-- Email - An email is sent to your Gmail address.
+- Email - An email is sent to email address associated with your account.

-To set the time of the reminder simply check the box next to Reminder and slide the bar at the bottom of the window.
-For tasks with no time set, the reminder will appear at the specified minutes before 5pm of the previous day.
-To turn off a reminder uncheck the box next to Reminder.
+To set the time of the reminder choose an option from the menu or type in a custom amount of time.
+For tasks with no time set, the reminder will appear at the specified minutes before midnight.
+To turn off a reminder choose No Reminder from the menu.

 NOTE: In order for reminders to appear at the correct time you must ensure the timezone is set correctly in both GQueues and Google Calendar.